 Dan says that we should make it easier for our customers to find what they're looking for.
 Answer their queries as fast as possible and provide them with an amazing experience.

-He also says that chatbots can help accomplish this.
+He also says that customer support chatbots can help accomplish this.